Botanical Name: Canarium luzonicum

 for Frankincense you might find it with Elemi, often referred to as poor man’s frankincense.

 Batch specific GC/MS report of our Elemi essential oil is available.
-Select option during checkout to include it with your order or contact us prior to purchase to receive by email.
+Select option during checkout to include it with your order.

 Aromatherapy use: mature/aged skin, infected cuts and wounds, inflammations, rejuvenation, wrinkles, bronchitis, unproductive coughs, nervous exhaustion and stress